 - Related business courses include Business Law, Finance, and Information Systems courses.

-- Related non-business courses include Philosophy, Communication and Political Science courses.
+- Related non-business courses include Philosophy, Communication

 - Suggested Minors: Finance and Information Systems.

-- Related business courses include Accounting, Finance, Marketing, Management and Logistics and Operations Management courses.
+- Related business courses include Accounting, Finance, Marketing, Management and Logistics

 - Related non-business courses include Computer Science and Communication courses.